fringoo/10x-cards/README.md

 ## Project Description

 10x Cards is a web application that enables users to quickly and efficiently create educational flashcards using artificial intelligence.
 The application allows for automatic flashcard generation from input text, as well as manual creation, editing, and management of flashcards.
 The main goal of the product is to accelerate the process of creating high-quality educational flashcards and support effective learning through the spaced repetition method.

+You can learn more about this project via [DeepWiki](https://deepwiki.com/fringoo/10x-cards).

 ### Problem Statement